ahhz/raster/docs/_posts/2018-06-14-Preliminary-benchmark-results-are-promising.md

 |benchmark_3_rasters_forward_only|0.136|11.8|
 |benchmark_3_rasters_forward_only_in_blocks|0.134|11.4|

 It thus seems that Pronto Raster is still 50% off the performance of directly using GDAL directly, when using all the bells and whistles (including some functions that still need to be documented).
-The different generalizations are privileges that do come at a cost, in particular the "blind" variation that does not require specification of the data type at compile-time..
+The different generalizations are privileges  do come at a cost, in particular the "blind" variation that does not require specification of the data type at compile-time.

 All the functions can be found in [benchmark.cpp](https://github.com/ahhz/raster/blob/master/benchmarks/benchmark.cpp).
 It is obvious that this benchmarking can benefit from a more systematic treatment, e.g. using Google Benchmark as a framework.
 If you feel inclined to contribute, please do!